jgeraigery/SpotlightHelp/pages/ConnectHyperv/hyperv_alarm_monitoredserver_plannedoutage.md

 folder: ConnectHyperv
 ---

-<p>This service is in a planned outage.</p>
-<p>Spotlight will resume monitoring the service at the end of the planned outage period.</p>
+Spotlight will resume monitoring the service at the end of the planned outage period.

-<p>To check the planned outage schedule, click Configure | Planned Outage.</p>
+To check the planned outage schedule, click Configure \| Planned Outage.

-<p>To resume monitoring early, right click on the connection and select "Resume Monitoring".</p>
+To resume monitoring early, right click on the connection and select **Resume Monitoring**.

-<p><strong>Note:</strong> No new alarms are raised during a planned outage.
-Pre-existing alarms requiring acknowledgement remain visible and can be acknowledged.</p>
+{% include note.html content="No new alarms are raised during a planned outage.
+Pre-existing alarms requiring acknowledgement remain visible and can be acknowledged." %}

-For more information, see Configure \| Planned Outage.

 {% include links.html %}